 The Company has a revolving note and cash subordination agreement (the note) with The Bank of Nova Scotia amounting to \$1.2 billion.
 The note, which has been approved for regulatory capital purposes, bears a market rate (SOFR plus a market-based spread) of interest on the amount drawn and is scheduled to mature on October 22, 2025.
-At April 30, 2022, no borrowings were outstanding on the note.
+At April 30, 2023, no borrowings were outstanding on the note.
+Refer to Note 3 for balances with affiliates.